yandaboa/yandaboa/README.md

 ### Hi there 👋

-I'm Yanda, an incoming CS student at the University of Washington.
+I'm Yanda, a CS student at the University of Washington.
 Interested in robotics, AI, games, and startups, in no particular order.

 <p align="center"> <a href="https://github.com/yandaboa"><img src="https://github-profile-trophy.vercel.app/?username=yandaboa&theme=juicyfresh&title=Commit,Joined2020,Experience,PullRequest" alt="yandaboa" /></a> </p>